 Does the accountant understand international tax obligations?

 One area that not all accountants will be able to understand is international sales taxes.
-The different obligations for sales taxes around the world can get extremely complicated for e-commerce businesses.
+The different obligations for sales taxes around the world can get extremely complicated as an e-commerce seller.
 Be ready to ask potential accountants about their experience managing international taxes for e-commerce businesses.

 Can the accountant advise you on inventory management?

 Inventory management and tracking isn’t the first thing we think of when we think of an e-commerce accountant.
-However, inventory is a massive part of your books.
+However, business decisions around inventory make a massive impact on your books.
 Your accountant should be able to fully understand how inventory management software works and how it integrates with accounting software.